-Early foundation females were purchased from the Foulrice, Wraycastle, Lowerye and Southam flocks where we looked to purchase correct, well muscled and fleshed, clean long females from strong family lines.
+Early foundation females were purchased from the Foulrice, Wraycastle, Loweyre and Southam flocks where we looked to purchase correct, well muscled and fleshed, clean females with strong family lines.

-2011 saw a greater push towards showing and the three ewe lambs exhibited at Devon County Show didn’t disappoint, coming first to third in their class with the class winner XWY110032 going on to take the reserve female and reserve overall title.
+The following year saw a greater push in the show ring with our three ewe lambs entered at the Devon County Show coming first to third with the class winner, XWY110032 going on to be reserve female and reserve breed champion.

 In 2012 we took the overall breed championship at the Devon County Show with an aged ewe, XWY9022.
 She then joined up with our aged ram Brachymbyd Kracker YMH0062 to take the interbreed pairs championship.
 Int he same year we took the breed and interbreed championship with the same ewe, while at the Three Counties Show she stood reserve breed champion.

 2016 proved to be yet another successful year for the Charollais flock as we took our stock tup, Logie Durno Olympian 14ZNN09818, who was purchased at the Worcester Premier Sale having stood reserve shearling male champion for 7000gns, to Royal Cornwall when he was part of the interbreed pairs champions, while at Devon County he stood breed and interbreed champion, as well as reserve interbreed pairs.